tleish/svn_parallel/README.md

 If you have an app in subversion with many externals, it may take a bit too long to update it, as updates happen one after another.
 This gem updates the root and each external in parallel, making it much faster.

-NOTE: After adding/changing externals or external properties, you'll need to run the standard `svn up` once before running this script again
+NOTES: After adding/changing externals or external properties, you'll need to run the standard `svn up` once before running this script again

 Original Script From: kch on http://codesnippets.joyent.com/posts/show/548